 10. Use Noise reduction plugins to remove Wind Noises

 Lastly you can try some plugins that might aid you, should you have too much wind noise going on!

-You can download ReaFIR, which is a plugin that comes included in the Reaper DAW.
+You might try Izotope RX which has a few tools such as spectral repair and noise reduction, or you can download ReaFIR, which is a plugin that comes included in the Reaper DAW.

 This plugin has many different settings, but one is that it creates noise profiles and it can subtract them from the signal.

 It’s quite effective, but depending on the frequencies of the noise profile, it could potentially change the way the recording sounds.

 I’ve written this post on how to remove unwanted noise from recordings, where I go into more detail on how to use some FREE software to remove it.

 While you may be tempted to think that everything can be fixed in post, I’d highly recommend to get the recording done as cleanly as possible since software isn’t magic.